Callum-A/cosmwasm-zero-to-hero/07 - Instantiate Test/SOLUTIONS.md

 # Follow Up Exercises Solutions

-So you attempted the follow up exercises, I'm going to give solutions in snippet format.
+So you attempted the follow-up exercises, I'm going to give solutions in snippet format.

 ## Exercise 1